A material commonly used for eyeglass frames because it’s durable, hypoallergenic, and works well with colours.

 Often referred to as “side vision”.
 What the eyes can see from the side when the eyes are looking straight ahead.

-A light adaptive lens that changes color when exposed to UV light.
+A light adaptive lens that changes colour when exposed to UV light.
 The lens will remain clear indoors and darken outside.
+View simulation

 Refers to a lens with no prescribed sphere power or “0.00”